Before you start

 - How often it happens — every time, or just now and then?

-“The map froze when I opened a group with lots of photos, on build 42, iPhone 14, iOS 18 — happens every time” tells us more than a page of description.
-The email button below pre-fills these prompts for you.
+“The map froze when I opened a group with lots of photos, on build 13, iPhone 14, iOS 18 — happens every time” tells us more than a page of description.
+Both the in-app form and the email button below prompt you for exactly these.

 Good to know